toughpixels/toughpixels.github.io/content/tips/fix-404-error-when-pushing-hugo-to-a-github-repository-that points-to-a-custom-domain/index.md

 1. Create the file `CNAME` inside a `/static` folder (which can be created in root and/or in your THEME folder)
 2. Add your domain inside that file in the format "domain.com".
 Don't add "https://" before it!.
 3. Wait a few minutes and then notice that your site is (hopefully) working again!
-If it's not, consider reading the guide [About]({{< ref "/tips/loading-hugo-into-github-pages/index.md" >}} "Loading Hugo into Github Pages").
+If it's not, consider reading our guide [Loading Hugo into Github Pages]({{< ref "/tips/loading-hugo-into-github-pages/index.md" >}}).